kyounger/casc-plugin-dependency-calculation/README.md

 Usage: run.sh -v <CI_VERSION> [OPTIONS]

     -h          display this help and exit
-    -f FILE     path to the plugins.yaml file
-    -v          The version of CloudBees CI (e.g. 2.263.4.2) -t          The instance type (oc, oc-traditional, cm, mm)
+    -f FILE     path to the plugins.yaml file (can be set multiple times) -M          When processing multiple plugins files, DEDUPLICATE the list first -v          The version of CloudBees CI (e.g. 2.263.4.2) -t          The instance type (oc, oc-traditional, cm, mm)